harcokuppens/DOMjudgeDockerCompose/README.md

 ### Prerequisites

+####  DOMjudge 9.0.0 or later:

 To run DOMjudge

+- At least one machine with `Docker` installed, because want to run DOMjudge using `Docker`.
+- As docker host the operating systems Linux, MacOS and Windows are all supported.
+  You need administrative rights on the docker host to install docker on it.

+####  Older DomJudge versions (before version 9.0.0)

+To run DOMjudge

 - At least one machine running Linux, with root access is required.
 - On this Linux machine `Docker` must be installed, because want to run DOMjudge using `Docker`.
-- DOMjudge uses Linux Control Groups or cgroups for process isolation in the judgehost container.
-Hence, in the Linux kernel `cgroups` must be enabled.
+- Older versions of DOMjudge uses the older version v1 of the Linux Control Groups (cgroups) for process isolation in the judgehost container.
+Hence, in the Linux kernel `cgroups` v1 must be explicitly enabled in the boot options, because modern Linux versions use by default version v2.
   To enable `cgroups` edit grub config to add cgroup memory and swap accounting to the boot options:

   - Edit `/etc/default/grub` and change the default commandline to